davidbwilson/StateOfPWAPresentation/notes.md

         * Service workers
         * Manifest
         * App Shell Architecture
-		* PRPL
-		* You don’t have to implement all features.
-Your application can benefit from just a few.
 	* Combines the best of Native and Web Apps
 		* Rich User Experience of Native combined with the cross-platform and delivery
 		* Uses the web as the delivery mechanism and is just an enhancement to our existing web applications